casithepython/aops-master-script/README.md

 ## Installation ##
 Click [here](https://raw.githubusercontent.com/casithepython/aops-master-script/master/script.user.js) to install the master script.
 # Documentation #
 Documentation for the community is available under the [AoPS Community FAQ](https://artofproblemsolving.com/community/faq) under the "AoPS Master Script" header.
+Alternatively, use the 'q' hotkey.
 Documentation is also available for the AoPS Schoolhouse, under the "Help" menu in the upper left corner.
 # Notice #
 This userscript is not affiliated in any way with AoPS Inc. and is an unofficial add-on to the Art of Problem Solving website.
 The Art of Problem Solving website is copyright AoPS Incorporated.